bradleyeckert/chad/doc/spif.md

 Encryption is built into the flash image, but today's regulatory standards often require protection against rollback attacks.

-The ISP enable command starts with `12 A5 5A` by default (see `spif.v`).
-You can change the `A5 5A` to anything, so that your device only works with your programming utility.
-A 16-bit key is kind of useless since it takes maybe 20 us to check a key with decent hardware.
+The ISP enable command starts with `12 [isppass]` (see `spif.v`) where `isppass` is a 48-bit password.
+The default is `a55a11223344` but you can change it to anything, so that your device only works with your programming utility.
+A 48-bit password may take 30 us to check with decent hardware, which is a brute-force search time of 270 years.
-A 45-bit key would stretch that out to 20 years.
-`spif.v` should be modified for a 48-bit programming-enable key.
-The `ispActive` bit should only be resolved after the whole key is received.
-This is a to-do item.

 To prevent rollbacks, the ISP utility would check the version number held at a fixed address in the flash.